Key takeaways

 Common pitfalls to avoid

-- Ignoring high risk categories like cash, FX, refunds, new vendors.
+- Ignoring high risk categories like cash, foreign exchange, refunds, and new vendors.

 - Checklists misaligned with Tally or Zoho workflows.